DataCurationNetwork/data-primers/Archaeology Data Primer/archaeology-primer.md

 This project is an exemplar because:

--Images in a recommended file format (.jpg)
+- Images in a recommended file format (.jpg)

--Rich and descriptive metadata
+- Rich and descriptive metadata

--University of Victoria Libraries is an institutional repository
+- University of Victoria Libraries is an institutional repository